 How to apply for free childcare in Scotland

-You can apply and find out more about free childcare and education in Scotland on Parent ClubOpens in a new window
+You can apply and find out more about free childcare and education in ScotlandOpens in a new window on Parent Club.

 How to get free childcare in Northern Ireland

-Find out more about free preschool education in Northern Ireland on nidirectOpens in a new window
+Find out more about free preschool education in Northern IrelandOpens in a new window on nidirect.

 Universal Credit